 - 1. Protect vistas and viewpoints and do not impair the visual access to the water by the placement of signs. - 2.
-Locate outdoor advertising signs outside of the shoreline jurisdiction unless it can be demonstrated that views will not be substantially obstructed and the location is in compliance with the underlying zoning.
+Locate outdoor advertising signs outside of the shoreline jurisdiction unless it can be

-3. Construct signs in a manner that minimizes visual obstruction of the shoreline and waterbodies.
+- demonstrated that views will not be substantially obstructed and the location is in compliance with the underlying zoning. - 3.
+Construct signs in a manner that minimizes visual obstruction of the shoreline and waterbodies.

 - 1. All signs shall be located and designed to minimize interference with visual access to the shoreline area. - 2.
-All public access points shall be marked with signs, such as traffic control, way finding, monument, historic, or cultural site markers, etc.; - Commercial signs advertising an approved use shall be non-illuminating, 32 squarefeet or less size and a maximum of fifteen (15) feet at the highest point fromgradecomply with Chapter 17.86 of the Chehalis Municipal Code. - 4.
+All public access points shall be marked with signs, such as traffic control, way finding, monument, historic, or cultural site markers, etc.; - 3.
+Commercial signs advertising an approved use shall comply with Chapter 17.86 of the Chehalis Municipal Code. - 4.
 All signs must be installed in compliance with the underlying zoning.